frommberger/mobile4D-docs/general.rst

 Generally, every user has two location properties: *current location* and *home location*.
 While current location is determined from the position of the mobile device, home location is a property that can be set within the app or web settings.

-The idea is to have the user updated about a fixed location of his interest without him having to worry about manual subscriptions.
+The idea of home location is to have the user updated about a fixed location of his interest without him having to worry about manual subscriptions.
 The assumption is that everybody would care about his/her home locattion.

 **Implementation:** Current location is updated in fixed intervals in the mobile app.
 High precision is not needed.
 Basically, an update triggers an updated subscription to a notification topic.
+Current update frequency is very high, but should be lowered in productive use.

 **Bugs:** Changing the home location in the web interface is not synced to the mobile client.
+Apparently, there is no syncing mechanism for user data yet.

 Tutorials